aws-samples/aws-analytics-reference-architecture/core/README.md

 ```
 mappingIdentityName: <identity name as it appears in SSO>
 mappingIdentityType: <USER>
-executionPolicyArn: <ARN of the EMR Execution role>
+executionPolicyNames: <List of the policies for the managedendpoints>
 ```

 Once an object is initialized from `DataPlatformNotebook` class, you can start adding users using the `addUsers` method.
 The method expects a List of `StudioUserDefinition`.